timmcginley/Agile/Systems/Space/README.md

 # Space

+The Space system grows in response to the functional / space requirements of the project.
+These include requirements for inividual spaces and much more.
+* What building functions does the project ask for?
+* How do these spaces map to [floors] in your project (if you have multiple floors)

 The SPACE system has a unique growth perspective because it provide the function and use for the building.
 The growth of every element in the building if because a SPACE needs it.
 The function of the SPACE is to support the needs of the users of the building and contain the stuff they need for that function.

 ## AP1.1 Element